testify-tcc/exercises/README.md

 ## Descriptions

 Inside the exercise definition directory, you must create another directory called `descriptions`.
 Here you'll store markdown files to be used as the exercise's description.
 You might want to add more than one, because you can use different descriptions based on the testing environment selected by the user.
+It's mandatory to add at least one description to the exercise, in order to provide guidance to the users.

 ## Solutions

 Inside the exercise definition directory, you must create another directory called `solutions`.
 Here you'll store markdown files to be used as the exercise's solutions.
 You might want to add more than one, because you can use different solutions based on the testing environment selected by the user.
+It's mandatory to add at least one solution to the exercise, in order to provide guidance to the users.

 ## Files